Friedrich August Burgmüller: Life and work

 Burgmüller fled again to Mainz and took over the musical direction of various acting troupes around Friedrich Wilhelm Hunnius and Johann Ludwig Büchner.
 With the two troupes he also played in Aachen, Cologne and Düsseldorf.

 Due to a search advertisement published by Therese von Zandt in the Leipzig newspaper Allgemeine Musikalische Zeitung on 9 November 1803, Burgmüller left the Rhineland and travelled to Regensburg in August 1804, where he saw his former fiancée again and married on 13 May 1805.
 On the recommendation of the Privy Councillor Karl Christian Ernst von Bentzel-Sternau, Burgmüller was appointed Music director of the newly built Theater Regensburg.
 In addition he founded the first German drama school there, decisively supported by the influential Elector and Reich Chancellor Karl Theodor von Dalberg.
 Burgmüller's move to Regensburg can presumably be explained by the fact that Therese's father had done everything in his power to break the liaison with the musician, so that the two could only live together in "exile".

 Half a year after his last festival leadership in Düsseldorf, 1822, he was dismissed for inexplicable reasons by the theatre directors Josef Derossi and Wolf, which led to severe financial losses for Burgmüller, as a result of which he fell seriously ill.
-He did not recover from this suffering and finally died on 21 August 1824.
+He did not recover from this suffering and finally died on 21 August 1824 in Düsseldorf at the age of 64.
 He was buried at the Golzheimer Friedhof.
 After his death a benefit concert was organized in favour of his family.
 The people of Düsseldorf thanked him afterwards in 1949 for his merits with a new grave plate and the inscription: "Städtischer Musikdirektor Friedrich August Burgmüller, founder of the Niederrheinischen Musikfeste, 1760-1824".
 His two sons Friedrich Burgmüller and Norbert Burgmüller also became respected pianists and composers, with Norbert becoming the more talented and successful musician despite his short life and following in his father's footsteps.
 He also played an outstanding role in the Düsseldorf music scene.

-Burgmülller died in Düsseldorf at the age of 64.